 Hiking in Montreat, North Carolina

-Montreat is the name of a town, college, and Presbyterian conference center (now all independent of one another but geographically proximate) located in a cove at the foot of the Black Mountains, near the Blue Ridge.
+Montreat is the name of a town, college, and Presbyterian conference center located in a cove at the foot of the Black Mountains, near the Blue Ridge.
 The word "Montreat" is a portmanteau of Mountain Retreat, reflecting the vision the developers of the property had for this scenic location.
+All of Montreat is meticulously cared for and a highly enjoyable place to spend some time outdoors.

-The Montreat trail network contains a number of routes ranging from easy to quite difficult, in environments ranging from suburban to basically wilderness.
+The Montreat trail network contains a number of routes ranging from easy to quite difficult, in environments ranging from suburban to quasi-wilderness.
 The majority of the trails are on property owned by Mountain Retreat Association, both within and outside the conservation area.
+Some trails cross briefly onto neighboring Pisgah National Forest, and the Old Mitchell Toll Road continues onto private property north of Montreat to connect to the Blue Ridge Parkway.
+Public access to that route is generally allowed only in the warm season.

 At the bottom of the valley, the Gate trail starts at the main entrance gate and follows a gentle path through neighborhoods in the woods beside Flat Creek.
 It crosses tributaries on bridges, skirts recreation facilities and culminates on a gravel path through Robert Lake Park.
 Just ahead is the Nature Center, Lake Susan and more parking.
 You can hike this path out-and-back or return via the sidewalks and greenway paths along the main entrance road.